"I can't stand to fly.

 It's not easy to be, me..."

 I weep each time I hear Five for Fighting's song, "Superman."
-It makes me think of spiritual luminaries like Jesus, Mother Teresa, Moses, and yes, Mary Baker Eddy.
+It makes me think of spiritual luminaries like Jesus, Mother Teresa, Mandela, Moses, and yes, Mary Baker Eddy.
 These were men and women who were never trying to "fly."
 I believe that they were only trying to find the better part of themselves, and that once they'd discovered some significant spiritual milestones along the way, felt compelled...by compassion...to share those insights with humanity.

-This is my story about how that night, 100 years ago, had an impact on my life, 87 years later.
+This is my story about how that night -- 100 years ago -- had an impact on my life, 87 years later.

 I stepped over the satin rope that kept visitors just outside the threshold of the room during tours, and sat on the floor right next to the head of her bed.
 I turned off the flashlight, closed my eyes for a few moments, and prayed to really see what she saw.